opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 #### `ef_search`

 You can provide the `ef_search` parameter when searching an index created using the `hnsw` method.
-The `ef_search` parameter specifies to explore the `ef_search` number of vectors to find the top k nearest neighbors.
-Higher value of `ef_search` improves recall at the cost of increased search latency.
+The `ef_search` parameter specifies the number of vectors to examine in order to find the top k nearest neighbors.
+Higher `ef_search` values improve recall at the cost of increased search latency.
 The value must be positive.

 The following table provides information about the `ef_search` parameter for the supported engines.